A microscopic traffic flow model on network with destination-aware V2V communications and rational decision-making: Conclusions and future work

 As future work, we aim at studying the many-particle limit of the V2V dynamics, in order to find the macroscopic counterpart of the proposed models.
 This seems to be a quite challenging goal since classical multi-population models are not detailed enough to describe the dynamics.
 Even if we use separate density functions $\rho_\d(t,x)$ for describing groups of vehicles with different destinations, it remains the problem of keeping track of the different information collected by different vehicles during the journey.

-\acknowl{The authors would like to warmly thank Simone Cacace, Davide Vergni, and Alessio Olivierio for their useful comments and suggestions.
-We also want to send a very special thank to Maurizio Falcone, who introduced us, directly or indirectly, to the beauty of the DPP.}
+\acknowl{ We would like to warmly thank Simone Cacace, Davide Vergni, and Alessio Olivierio for their useful comments and suggestions.
+We also want to send a very special thank to Maurizio Falcone, who introduced us to the beauty of the DPP. }

 \funding{ E.C.\ would like to thank the Italian Ministry of University and Research (MUR) to support this research with funds coming from PRIN Project 2022 PNRR entitled ``Heterogeneity on the road - Modeling, analysis, control'', No. 2022XJ9SX, and PRIN Project 2022 entitled ``Optimal control problems: analysis, approximation and applications'', No. 2022238YY5. \\ This study was carried out within the Spoke 7 of the MOST -- Sustainable Mobility National Research Center and received funding from the European Union Next-Generation EU (PIANO NAZIONALE DI RIPRESA E RESILIENZA (PNRR) – MISSIONE 4 COMPONENTE 2, INVESTIMENTO 1.4 – D.D.
 1033 17/06/2022, CN00000023).
 This manuscript reflects only the authors' views and opinions.
-Neither the European Union nor the European Commission can be considered responsible for them. \\ E.C.\ and F.L.I.\ are funded by INdAM--GNCS Project, CUP E53C23001670001, entitled ``Numerical modeling and high-performance computing approaches for multiscale models of complex systems''.\\ F. L. I.\ is funded by INdAM--GNCS Project, CUP E53C24001950001, entitled ``Metodi avanzati per problemi di Mean Field Games ed applicazioni''.\\ E.C.\ and F.L.I.\ are members of the INdAM research group GNCS. }
+Neither the European Union nor the European Commission can be considered responsible for them. \\ E.C.\ and F.L.I.\ are funded by INdAM--GNCS Project, CUP E53C23001670001, entitled ``Numerical modeling and high-performance computing approaches for multiscale models of complex systems''.\\ F. L. I.\ is funded by INdAM--GNCS Project, CUP E53C24001950001, entitled ``Metodi avanzati per problemi di Mean Field Games ed applicazioni''.\\ F.L.I.\ is funded by Sapienza - University of Rome, project ``Partial differential equations towards control theory and climate modeling'' (project code: RM124190DEC62D0A).\\ E.C.\ and F.L.I.\ are members of the INdAM research group GNCS. }

 \complia{On behalf of all authors, the corresponding author states that there is no conflict of interest.}

 \ethical{Not applicable.}